conflucedd/NJUPT_WLAN_autoLogin/README.md

 MAY HAVE OTHER DANGEROUS BUGS.

 # GUIDE FOR PYTHON
-Install python and add it to path, then run "pip install requests" in command-line tools.
+run "pip install requests" to satisfy dependencies

-View the source code for your operating system and made necessary changes.
+View the source code and made necessary changes.

 The only thing you need to change is the Student ID, your password, and your network provider.

-Run it and see if it works.

-We test the ChinaNet and CMCC, and those is supported.

 # GUIDE FOR RUST
 [dependencies]
 reqwest = { version = "0.11.17", features = ["blocking"] }